cozybear-dev/ansible-tor/README.md

     -   Reliable, fast speed, privacy friendly, accept crypto, bit more expensive
     -   Primary downside, no exits allowed

-Using these hosters, my relays are distributed across the following locations;
+Using these hosters, my relays are distributed across the following locations, routing through interesting routes over the world;

 -   Netherlands
 -   Germany